 There are minimum cage size requirements for different hamster breeds.
-For instance, a Syrian hamster requires a cage that is around 24 x 12 inches with a height of 12 inches.
-In most cases, it is preferable to have a cage even bigger than the above measurements.
+For instance, a Syrian hamster requires a cage around 24 x 12 inches with a height of 12 inches.
+In most cases, it is preferable to have a cage even more significant than the above measurements.
 Since hamsters do climb, it’s best to provide them with a multi-level cage.

-When it comes to cleanliness, hamsters are rather clean animals that don’t smell.
-So you need to keep their cage as clean as possible by changing their bedding once a week and getting rid of any dirt or dust.
+When it comes to cleanliness, hamsters are relatively clean animals that don’t smell.
+So it would help if you kept their cage as clean as possible by changing their bedding once a week and getting rid of any dirt or dust.
 Hamsters also require a pee corner in the cage.
-So you will have ensure that you make its pee corner far away from its hideout spot.
+So you will have to ensure that you make its pee corner far away from its hideout spot.

 You may have seen hamsters kept together.
 Even though this isn’t unusual, most time, keeping hamsters together isn’t the best idea.
 Hamsters are generally very territorial animals that prefer to live alone.
 When kept in pairs, they often get quite stressed, and one of them will start bullying the other.
 This has an impact on their overall wellbeing and lifespan.

 Your task is to give your beloved creature some constant attention throughout their life, which includes playing games with them using sticks and strings; experiment until you find what works best for both of you.